BogdanovTimm/NotesOblivion/💻 IT/Theory/OS/Multiprocessing.md

         3) OS runs some program 2
         4) When timer is off, program 2 return control to the OS
         5) Back to 4)

+#                  Scheduler

+Scheduler has queues that has different priorities.

+* If Process1 is in queue which priority is greater than queue in which Process 2 recides, then Process 1 is chosen
+* If Process1 and Process2 both recide in same queue, then Process1 and Process2 will be run in Round-Robin

+The key to MLFQ scheduling therefore lies in how the scheduler sets priorities.
+Rather than giving a fixed priority to each job, MLFQ varies the priority of a job based on its observed behavior.
+If, for example, a job repeatedly relinquishes the CPU while waiting for input from the key-board, MLFQ will keep its priority high, as this is how an interactive process might behave.
+If, instead, a job uses the CPU intensively for long periods of time, MLFQ will reduce its priority.
+In this way, MLFQ will try to learn about processes as they run, and thus use the history of the job to predict its future behavior.